Xsharath11/obsidian-vault/Second-Brain/005 Rust/005 1 Learning/Ownership Model.md

 ```
 - The benefit due to this restriction is that it prevents any sort of race cases

-2. We cannot have a mutable reference if an immutable reference already exists in the same scope
+2. We cannot have a mutable reference if an immutable reference already exists in the same scope^13dc73
 ```rust
 fn main() {
 	let mut s: String = String::from("hello");